True bug fact sheet | Field of Mars EEC

 Most true bugs are herbivores that feed by piercing plant tissues and sucking liquid food.
 The rostrum contains fine structures for cutting and feeding, and saliva is sent into the food source before the liquid food is sucked back up.
 Some species, such as cotton harlequin bugs and crusader bugs, feed on shoots, stems and other plant parts.
 Others, such as assassin bugs, are predators that pierce prey and suck out the digested fluids.
 Water striders are predators too, feeding on small animals trapped on the water surface.

 Common assassin bug resting on foliage.
-Assassin bugs are predatory true bugs that pierce prey with their rostrum.
+Common assassin bugs are predatory true bugs that pierce prey with their rostrum.

 What is the life cycle of a true bug?